-PASS are important for characterizing and quantifying the risk of serious safety events in larger populations beyond those captured in the clinical trials (either due to sample size or selected study populations) and for ensuring a favorable benefit-risk profile in real world settings.
-Pfizer in collaboration with the US VHA of the Department of VA and Analysis Group herein propose a PASS to further evaluate the risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO administration in the large-scale VHA EHR database among adults 60 years and older.
+Post-authorization safety studies (PASS) are important for characterizing and quantifying the risk of serious safety events in larger populations beyond those captured in the clinical trials (either due to sample size or selected study populations) and for ensuring a favorable benefit-risk profile in real world settings.
+Pfizer in collaboration with the US Veterans Health Administration (VHA) of the Department of Veterans Affairs (VA) and Analysis Group herein propose a PASS to further evaluate the risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO administration in the large-scale VHA electronic health record (EHR) database among adults 18 years and older.

-This non-interventional study is designated as a PASS and is a post-marketing commitment to the FDA.
+This NIS is designated as a PASS and is a post-marketing commitment to the FDA.